 Ride the Breathtaking Michigan Polar Express This Christmas!

 Once you witness the huge blasts of steam, hear the loud "here we go!" horn and experience the raw power of this living, breathing beast, your jaw will hit the ground.
+Chris and I absolutely love this Michigan train ride.

 The Pere Marquette 1225 Polar Express embarks on several sold out trips to the Christmas Village of Ashley each November and December.
+You are in a real treat, as this Michigan Christmas steam train ride is an incredible winter experience for the whole family.

 How long is the Polar Express train ride Michigan?
 The train ride from Owosso Michigan to the Christmas village of Ashley is 1 hour, 15 minutes.
 You will then disembark to enjoy the village for two hours and then it's, ALL ABOARD for the 1 hour, 15 minute ride back to Owosso.